quietfanatic/verdant-fang/log.md

   to have.
 - Planned work for tomorrow: Not entirely sure.
 Could do restart transitions, troll doors, flying bugs, or the boss.
+#####2024-02-14 W
+- Starting implementing bugs.
+Like, insects.
+They only have a few animation frames and no AI, but they can attack and be attacked.
+- Spent far too long worrying about how much code to share between walkers and flyers before ending up with the choice of nearly all of it.
+- Made semisolids grouped into a single resident like blocks.
+Made hitboxes in linked lists instead of array slices so they can be non-contiguous.
+Added z offset to texture layers so model part offsets can be given in data instead of code.
+- Planned work for tomorrow: Make bug spit venom.
+Venom will be an important mechanic for the story later on.